apostrophecms/uploadfs/README.md

 * [Imagemagick](http://www.imagemagick.org/script/index.php), if you want to use `copyImageIn` to automatically scale images

 * A local filesystem in which files stay put at least during the current request, to hold temporary files for Imagemagick's conversions.
-Heroku provides this, and of course so does any normal, boring VPS or dedicated server
+Heroku and most other cloud environments can keep a file alive at least that long, and of course so does any normal, boring VPS or dedicated server

 Note that Heroku includes Imagemagick.
 You can also install it with `apt-get install imagemagick` on Ubuntu servers.